seas-computing/django-docker-template/README.md

 $ docker run -it --rm --network django-docker-template_default -p 127.0.0.1:8001:8000 --env-file .env django-docker-template_web --development
 ```

 You can also create new `EXEC_MODE` flags, configured in the `entrypoint.sh` file, again to enable specific tasks.
 For example, for reindexing the directory screens.
-See the [`entrypoint.sh`](directory_entrypoint.sh) file in the Directory Screens project for an example of this implementation.
+See the [`entrypoint.sh`][directory_entrypoint.sh] file in the Directory Screens project for an example of this implementation.

 With no arguments, the image will default to running in production mode.